SkiFilmReviews/snow-forecast-sfr/README.md

 ### API

-parseResort takes three parameters, the name of the resort (as is found on snow-forecast.com), the elevation (low, mid or top), a callback where you specify what to do with the returned object and an options object where you can specify the units.
+parseResort takes three parameters, the name of the resort (as is found on snow-forecast.com), the elevation ('low', 'mid' or 'top'), a callback where you specify what to do with the returned object and an optional options object where you can specify the units.

 ### Types of Errors
+* Insufficient parameters - You haven't passed the proper number of parameters into the parseResort method.
 * Invalid page 404 - snow-forecast.com returned a 404, usually because the resort name you gave differs to how it's used on snow-forecast.com
 * Remote server error - Unable to connect to snow-forecast.com.
 Check whether the network is operating properly.
 Alternatively, the site may be down.
 * Parse error - The parsing has failed.
 This should never happen.